Nairobi (Money Heist): Development

 In an interview, Alba Flores revealed that Nairobi did not exist in the original script.
 Show creator Álex Pina was writing the script and realized that the team only had one female character in Tokyo, so he called Flores, with whom he had previously worked on the series Locked Up and offered to create a role for her if she enjoyed the scripts of the first two episodes.

 Reception

 Nairobi's quirky yet level-headed bossy character quickly became one of the favorites of the show.
 After the character's death in part 4, fans mourned another fan favorite being killed.
 Some grieved saying that Nairobi did not deserve a brutal death, especially since her character was so full of dreams and promises.
 A behind-the-scenes video of Flores tearfully saying goodbye to her character and castmates was included in the 2020 documentary Money Heist: The Phenomenon.
-For her work as Nairobi, Flores won a Best Actress Award in the Premios Iris (ATv), as well as three Best Actress nominations in the Actors and Actresses Union Awards and two Best Supporting Actress nominations for theFeroz Awards.
+For her work as Nairobi, Flores won a Best Actress Award in the Premios Iris (ATv), as well as three Best Actress nominations in the Actors and Actresses Union Awards and two Best Supporting Actress nominations for the Feroz Awards.